AEBilgrau/DLBCLdata/README.md

 =============
 #### Automated and reproducible download and preprocessing of DLBCL data

 The **DLBCLdata** package for **R** automates the download and preprocessing of large-scale Gene Expression Profile (GEP) studies of Diffuse Large B-Cell Lymphoma (DLBCL) from the NCBI (National Center for Biotechnical Information) GEO (Gene Expression Omnibus) website.
-It provides **R** users with *reproducible* and *easy* access to these GEP data otherwise cumbersome manual procedure of downloading and preprocessing.
-The package handles the RMA preprocessing of the studies of DLBCL using the manufacturer's or custom Brainarray chip definition files (CDF) including the installation of these CDFs.
+It provides **R** users with *reproducible* and *easy* access to GEP data on GEO as an alternative to the otherwise cumbersome manual downloading and preprocessing.
+The package handles the RMA preprocessing of the studies of DLBCL using the manufacturer's or custom Brainarray [2] chip definition files (CDF) including the installation of these CDFs.

-The package is (hopefully) written with enough generality to allow expansion to other DLBCL and even non-DLBCL datasets (under an new package name).
+The package is (hopefully) written with enough generality to allow expansion to other DLBCL and non-DLBCL datasets.

 ## Installation
 To install the latest version of **DLBCLdata** directly from the master branch at GitHub, run